erkidus/alx-low_level_programming/0x09-static_libraries/README.md

-this is for static library
+this is for static library project